cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-7-file-sharing.md

 ### Firewall for ZFS

 There's a set of ports that needs to be configured to have NFS working as intended.
-Let's add the intended **services** and ties it to the expected **zones**.
+Let's add the intended **services** and tie it to the expected **zones**.

 `/etc/nixos/nftables/services.nft`